-By noon on Wednesday 1 June 2022 (Sixth Week of Trinity Term)
+By noon on Wednesday 4 June 2025 (Sixth Week of Trinity Term)

 Pre-submitted essays for the 'Greece and the East' and 'Rome and the West' options to be submitted online; also any further essays pre-submitted by choice in the FIRST year (see above).
-Copy to be submitted to graduate@classics.ox.ac.uk.

-By Friday 11 November 2022 (Fifth Week of Michaelmas Term in second year) Submission of titles of remaining pre-submitted essays and confirmed dissertation title.
+By Friday 14 November 2025 (Fifth Week of Michaelmas Term in second year)

+Submission of titles of remaining pre-submitted essays and confirmed dissertation title.